reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ![adding xes to board](../images/tutorial/tictac-adding-x-s.gif)

 Each Square has its own state: the `value` stored in each Square is completely independent of the others.
-When you call a `set` function in a component, React automatically updates the child components inside too.
+When you call a `set` function in a component, React automatically updates the child Components inside too.

 After you've made the above changes, your code will look like this: